San Antonio, TX is home to one of the most haunted places in the state, The Alamo. Come explore its mystery with Haunted Journeys.

 Most of the ground that makes up Alamo Plaza today was used as a cemetery between the years of 1724 and 1793.
 It is estimated that about a thousand people were buried here.
 After the battle, most of those who died were also buried in the area.

 Stories of apparitions go back to just weeks after the battle.
-Years later, did the City of San Antonio utilized the old mission as a police headquarters, the old barracks, and a jail.
-Prisoners complained of paranormal activities.
-They described ghostly guards which marched up along the roof; dark figures roaming the corridors at night and the sounds of moaning that awoke the staff and the prisoners.
-Some guards refused to patrol when on the night shift.
+Years later, the City of San Antonio utilized the old mission as a police headquarters, the old barracks, and a jail.
+Prisoners complained of incredible supernatural activity.
+They depicted ghostly guards that would be seen marching up along the roof.
+They also reported dark figures lurking the corridors and night.
+Chillingly, they would also hear the disembodied sounds of moaning, loud enough to awaken the staff and the prisoners.
+The hauntings were so intense that the guards often refused to patrol when on the night shift.

-Today's visitors may see phantom soldiers coming through its roof and walls.
+Today, the spectral activity is no less forgiving.
+Visitors may see phantoms of soldiers coming through its roof and walls.
 A ghostly guard has been reported standing on top of one of the Alamo buildings, especially on dark and stormy nights.
 A ghost, widely believed to be a Mexican soldier is often seen pacing the grounds with hands clasped behind his back and head held low.
-The spirits of a man and a young boy are seen on the roof of a building around sunrise.
-It is said they stand there for a moment, the man wraps his arm around the boys' shoulders and then they leap from the building.

 This property has been featured on an episode of Haunted History.